 But you are not required to save new files to that location, and you can elect to choose your own default save location in Powerpoint 2010.
 Therefore you can choose to save your new files to any location that you prefer, such as your desktop, or a specific Powerpoint folder that you have created within your Documents folder.
 Our tutorial below will help you find the menu where you can choose the default location for new Powerpoint presentations that you create.

-Change Where Powerpoint 2010 Saves Files By Default
+How to Change Where Powerpoint 2010 Saves Files By Default (Guide with Pictures)

 The steps in this article will show you where to set the default save location for files in Powerpoint 2010.
 This is the folder that Powerpoint will first open to when you are saving a new presentation.
 If you open an existing Powerpoint presentation from a location on your computer, then Powerpoint will save that file to that location instead.